TL;DR Summary

 4. Verbs: Don’t Memorize—Notice

-The verb system looks intimidating at first.
+As with many Romance languages, the verb system looks intimidating at first.
 All those tenses and conjugations.
-But don’t try to cram them all into your head at once.
-Use a site like Verbix to look things up when you’re curious.
+Here’s an easy way to learn Spanish verbs.
+Don’t try to cram them all into your head at once.
+Sure, if you want to refer to a conjugation chart, use a site like Verbix.
+However, I would not be drilling conjugations.

 Check out this video or this blog post for more on the most common Spanish verbs and how to get comfortable with them.